jeremy-donson/reachUrls/README.md

 ### Project Abstract
 Objectives:
 Produce web pages, urls and links that support previews which consistently test out favorably via sms, WhatsApp, Signal, Telegram, Skype, Slack and social networks points of presence, including Facebook, Instagram, LinkedIn and Google+.

-We will verify page-url-link reach properties
+We will verify page-url-link reach properties through a single endpoint.

 In the next few blog posts, we will design, test, build and deploy a system which:
 - Given a long url, returns a short code for it: shortUrlw(longUrl)